giovanniboscu/continuous-section-field/README.md

 - All discrepancies are **well below 0.05%**.
 - Differences are attributable to **rounding and numerical precision**.
 - The generated CSF tower properties **faithfully reproduce** the NREL 5-MW reference.

-This comparison confirms the library's ability to accurately handle **continuously varying tapered sections** in high-stakes engineering applications.

 ## NREL 5-MW Reference Source